How many awards are given each year?

 and submit an appropriate budget; attendance at a grant writing workshop to learn how to prepare this budget is required.
 We try to be fair and award proportionately to each country, and

 make sure that less-represented countries have an equal shot.
 This means that students who apply

-to go to China or Japan, will face much stiffer competition than students who apply to go to South or
+to go to East Asia may face stiffer competition than students who apply to go to South or

 I've only taken one year of Asian language, can I apply?